 10. Hotel Night

 More often than night, we think of a hotel night as a business trip or a family vacation.
-But, a hotel night can be an experience for a mother-daughter, father-son, or couples to get away.
-Even a girls weekend away!
+But, a hotel night can be an experience for a mother-daughter, father-son, or couples getaway.
+Even a girl’s weekend away!

-It is specific time set aside for just connecting with a smaller group or individual person.
+It is a specific time set aside for just connecting with a smaller group or individual person.

-For example, a group of dads take their daughters for one night away at a local YMCA camp.
+For example, a group of dads takes their daughters for one night away at a local YMCA camp.
 It is a great experience for all!